 Abstract

 The modern resurgence in psychological experiments involving dogs follows a long and rich tradition of using dogs as experimental subjects in psychology.
-Except for a few notable exceptions (e.g., Pavlov, and Scott and Fuller), much of this research is often overlooked. e trace the history of dogs as experimental psychological subjects The work of Darwin and Pavlov set the stage for our focus on research emanating from North American laboratories.
-We end our review t the advent of the modern renaissance of dog research.
-This account tracks the history of psychology as a science, providing insight into psychological processes and theoretical corollaries of these processes , and shedding light on the behavior of dogs specifically.
-A rediscovery of this literature can only aid research being conducted today, old questions, suggest new ones, and useful methods current issues.
-We hope through this endeavor that those working with will see themselves as part of this rich tradition and that a historical perspective will help integrate field greater than the sum of its parts.
+Except for a few notable exceptions (e.g., Pavlov, and Scott and Fuller), much of this research is often overlooked.
+We trace the history of dogs as experimental psychological subjects: The work of Darwin and Pavlov sets the stage for our focus on research emanating from North American laboratories.
+We end our review with the advent of the modern renaissance of dog research.
+This account tracks the history of psychology as a science, providing insight into psychological processes and theoretical corollaries of these processes generally, and shedding light on the behavior of dogs specifically.
+A rediscovery of this literature can only aid research being conducted today, including rejuvenating old questions, suggesting new ones, and highlighting useful methods for current issues.
+We hope through this endeavor that those working with dogs will see themselves as part of this rich tradition and that a historical perspective will help integrate dog research into a field greater than the sum of its parts.

 Key words: history of psychology, dogs, Pavlovian conditioning, operant conditioning, animal cognition.

 Dogs have much to recommend them as psychological subjects.
 They are as suitable for the study of basic behavioral processes as any typical laboratory animal but also have a number of unique attributes that encourage their study specifically.
 First, dogs are a highly social species.
 This allows for investigations into the mechanisms that produce and maintain conspecific social behavior, as well as the cognitive and behavioral by-products of those mechanisms.
-Dogs’ high degree of sociality has led to them being studied as an analog human social behavior.
+Dogs’ high degree of sociality has led to them being studied as an analog of human social behavior.

-Moreover, some researchers have suggested that dogs' close evolutionary relationship with humans may have produced unique cognitive skills and behavioral repertoires in dogs (e.g., Hare & Tomasello, 2005), including the ability to respond to complex cues from a heterospecific individual, and closer approximations to the abilities of humans than any other nonhuman species.
+Moreover, some researchers have suggested that dogs' close evolutionary relationship with humans might have produced unique cognitive skills and behavioral repertoires in dogs (e.g., Hare & Tomasello, 2005), including the ability to respond to complex cues from a heterospecific individual, and closer approximations to the abilities of humans than any other nonhuman species.
 The uniquely intimate relationship between dogs and humans offers researchers a unique social system unavailable in more traditional lab animals.
 Finally, the behavioral and morphological variability between breeds of dogs offers an unrivaled system for evaluating the interactions between phylogenetic and ontogenetic selection in the production of behavioral traits (e.g., Spady & Ostrander, 2008).
 Thus, dogs offer researchers a rich spectrum of psychological research opportunities, some of which are found in few other species.
 Recognition of dogs' unique research prospects has been part of the impetus for the recent renaissance in comparative dog behavior and cognition (e.g., Kubinyi, Virányi, & Miklósi, 2007).